-V7 Plus is the latest addition in Vivo’s selfie centric smartphones in India.
+V7 Plus is the latest addition to Vivo’s selfie centric smartphones in India.
 It has whopping 24-megapixel selfie camera with f/2.0 aperture, 1/2.78″ sensor size and softlight LED flash also called the Moonlight Glow.
-Vivo is among one of the top selling Android smartphone brands in India.
-Since the last couple of years, Vivo has been working very aggressively in Indian market especially in the offline smartphone market in India, Vivo is seeding their signature selfie centric smartphone to the mid range Indian smartphone market.
+Vivo is among one of the top-selling Android smartphone brands in India.
+Since the last couple of years, Vivo has been working very aggressively in Indian market especially in the offline smartphone market in India, Vivo is seeding their signature selfie-centric smartphone to the mid-range Indian smartphone market.
 The countrywide availability of devices, aggressive promotion, and trending selfie fever is helping the Vivo to stay in the top smartphone brand in India.

 Bezels-free display and ultrasonic finger print sensor is the next big thing in the smartphone market as Apple and other major brands are rumored to be working on these features, we may see these techs in iPhone 8 which is about to be launched on September 12 at an event in California.
 Vivo may not want to be left behind in this race hence back in June-July the company had showcased the first ever working prototype with an ultrasonic fingerprint sensor and now a device with very less bezels, it wouldn’t be surprising if Vivo launches their next device may be V8 with bezels-free display and ultrasonic fingerprint sensor.
 Let’s have a look at the key specification of Vivo V7 Plus:-

 - Dual SIM, 4G-VoLTE Support

 - 2-Nano and 1 MicroSD card slot in a single tray